We found the best tire chains for snow to help improve your traction control when the roads and weather demand it.

 The SZ143 Cable Tire Chains boast a utilitarian design and can be used on passenger cars, SUVs, and trucks alike.
 The low profile of these chains allows them to sit comfortably in virtually all wheel wells.
 So, clearance between the tire and the car body is rarely ever a problem.

 For many people, one of the most intimidating things about buying snow chains is installation.
-The SZ143 has addressed this, and many users have noted their relatively easy installation design.
+The SZ143 has addressed this, and many users have noted its relatively easy installation design.
 If you’re looking for a cable chain system that provides ample traction, is relatively easy to install, and can work on most vehicle types, then look no further than the Security Chain Company SZ143.

 - Weight: 1 lb.